 Wet Ink was built and designed specifically for online writing classes.
 Wet Ink is private, easy to use, and very interactive.
 You can learn more about the Wet Ink platform by Watching a Class Demo.

 Course is fully ONLINE; students can work according to their own schedule within weekly deadlines.
 Once you have enrolled the instructor will send you a link to our online classroom, provided via Wet Ink.

 Contact us HERE if you have any questions about this class.

-Instructor Tommy Dean is the author of two flash fiction chapbooks Special Like the People on TV (Redbird Chapbooks, 2014) and Covenants (ELJ Editions, 2021).
-Hollows, A collection of flash fiction is forthcoming from Alternating Current Press.
-He lives in Indiana where he currently is the Editor at Fractured Lit and Uncharted Magazine.
-A graduate of the Queens University of Charlotte MFA program, he is currently working on a novel.
-A recipient of the 2019 Lascaux Prize in Short Fiction, his writing can be found in Best Microfiction 2019 and 2020, Best Small Fiction 2019, Monkeybicycle, and the Atticus Review.
-He taught writing workshops for the Gotham Writers Workshop, the Barrelhouse Conversations and Connections conference, and The Writers Workshop.
+Instructor Tommy Dean is the author of two flash fiction chapbooks Special Like the People on TV (Redbird Chapbooks, 2014) and Covenants (ELJ Editions, 2021), and a full flash collection, Hollows (Alternating Current Press, 2022).
+He lives in Indiana, where he currently is the Editor at Fractured Lit and Uncharted Magazine.
+A recipient of the 2019 Lascaux Prize in Short Fiction, his writing can be found in Best Microfiction 2019, 2020, 2023, Best Small Fiction 2019 and 2022.
+His work has been published in Monkeybicycle, Laurel Review, Moon City Review, Pithead Chapel, New Flash Fiction Review, and many other litmags.
+He has taught writing workshops for the Gotham Writers Workshop, the Barrelhouse Conversations and Connections conference, and The Writers Workshop.
 Find him at tommydeanwriter.com and on Twitter @TommyDeanWriter.